6.2.3 Welding with Hammer and Fire

 The picture below, showing a cut through a weld seam, makes clear why.
 The visible structure is mostly from the cut; the microstructure would not be visible a this low magnification (maybe 10 fold).
 Nevertheless, it is clear that there are major disturbances of the microstructure.
 If you optimized the microstructure of your material, it can only be worse at the weld.

-of sword blades.
-You, the ancient smith, couldn't melt your iron and steel
+in the context of sword blades.
+You, the ancient smith, couldn't melt your iron and steel anyway, remember?

 We will not pursue it any more except for pointing out the epiphany we just had